820 W Laraway Rd, New Lenox, IL 60451

 - Contact Your Regular Dentist: Many general dentists offer emergency services or can refer you to a nearby clinic.

-- Search Online: Look up “emergency dentist near me” to find dental practices that handle urgent cases.
-Many emergency dental clinics operate 24/7.
+- Search Online: Look up emergency dentist in New Lenox to find dental practices that handle urgent cases.

 - Ask Friends or Family: They may know of a reputable emergency dentist in your area.